muhammedap1/smartspoon-final/README.md

 # SmartSpoon 🍴

 **SmartSpoon** is an AI-Powered Cooking Assistant that helps users discover and prepare recipes based on their ingredients, dietary preferences, and nutritional needs.
-The application provides step-by-step cooking instructions, preparation methods, and alternative suggestions, all through a conversational interface powered by a custom-built chatbot.
+The application provides step-by-step cooking instructions, preparation methods, and alternative suggestions, all through a conversational interface powered by a chatbot.

 ## Features

 - **Recipe Recommendation**: Get personalized recipe suggestions based on your available ingredients and dietary preferences.
 - **Recipe of the Day**: Receive a randomly selected recipe each time you use the app.
-- **Step-by-Step Cooking Instructions**: Follow detailed cooking directions with the help of the chatbot, including vessel and ingredient suggestions.
 - **Meal Planner**: Create a meal plan that can be downloaded as a CSV file.
-- **Nutritional Information**: Receive insights into the nutritional value of your meals, including calories, fats, proteins, and more.
-- **Ingredient Management**: Easily manage your ingredients by adding them to a list or removing them when no longer needed.
 - **Interactive Chatbot**: The AI-powered chatbot interacts with users to provide cooking directions, answer queries, and offer alternatives.
 - **About Page**: Learn more about the app and its functionalities.